rsdoiel/antenna/journalism.md

 date: 2024-10-29, from: The Daily Bruin (UCLA Student Newspaper)

+This post was updated Oct.
+29 at 8:01 p.m.
-At &#8220;Encuentro,&#8221; artists are becoming the architects of their futures.
+At “Encuentro,” artists are becoming the architects of their futures.
-The Latino Theater Company&#8217;s annual &#8220;Encuentro&#8221; theater festival is currently underway at The Los Angeles Theatre Center.
+The Latino Theater Company’s annual “Encuentro” theater festival is currently underway at The Los Angeles Theatre Center.

 <br>